SK53/indicia-docs/developing/rest-web-services/authentication.rst

 :doc:`../../administrating/warehouse/modules/rest-api` for more information.

-When using direct authentication, the process is the same as for HMAC but you set the password or client system shared secret in the authentication string as in the following example (using the token SECRET instead of HMAC)::
+When using direct authentication, the process is the same as for HMAC but you set the password or client shared secret in the authentication string as in the following example (using the token SECRET instead of HMAC)::

   USER_ID:[user id]:WEBSITE_ID:[website id]:SECRET:[user password]